kymmt90/bookmeter_scraper/README.md

 You need to log in Bookmeter to get books and followings / followers information by `Bookmeter.log_in` or `Bookmeter#log_in`.

-There are 2 ways to input authentication information:
+There are 3 ways to input authentication information:

 1. Passing as arguments
 2. Writing out to `config.yml`
+3. Configuring in a block

 #### 1. Passing as arguments